itsparth/edgedb-dart/rstdocs/api.rst

       int? concurrency, }
     )

-Creates a new :ref:`Client <edgedb-dart-Client>` instance with the provided connection options.
+Creates a new :ref:`Client <gel-dart-Client>` instance with the provided connection options.

-Usually it's recommended to not pass any connection options here, and instead let the client resolve the connection options from the edgedb project or environment variables.
+Usually it's recommended to not pass any connection options here, and instead let the client resolve the connection options from the Gel project or environment variables.
 See the
-:ref:`Client Library Connection <ref_reference_connection>`
-documentation for details on connection options and how they are resolved.
+`Client Library Connection </reference/reference/connection>`__ documentation for details on connection options and how they are resolved.

-The ``config`` parameter allows you to pass in a `ConnectConfig <https://pub.dev/documentation/edgedb/latest/edgedb/ConnectConfig-class.html>`__ object, which is just a wrapper object containing connection options to make them easier to manage in your application.
+The ``config`` parameter allows you to pass in a `ConnectConfig <https://pub.dev/documentation/gel/latest/gel/ConnectConfig-class.html>`__ object, which is just a wrapper object containing connection options to make them easier to manage in your application.
 If a connection option exists both in the ``config`` object and is passed as a parameter, the value passed as a